gpadolina/DeepLearning-notes/DeepLearning/Generative deep learning.md

 Next, you'll compute the *loss:* the quantity you'll seek to maximize during the gradient-ascent process.
 In Deep Learning for Computer Vision, you tried to maximize the value of a specific filter in a specific layer.
 Here, you'll simultaneously maximize the activation of all filters in a number of layers.
 Specifically, you'll maximize a weighted sum of the L2 norm of the activations of a set of high-level layers.

+Lower layers reult in geometric patterns, whereas higher layers result in visual in which you can recognize some classes from ImageNet.
+You'll start from a somewhat arbitrary configuration involving four layers - but you'll definitely want to explore many different configurations later.

+Finally: the actual DeepDream algorithm.